 Even though convection ovens and microwave ovens have some similarities but both the appliances work and cook in a very different way.
 Let us make it more clear with an example, where a convection microwave vent microwaves that are efficient of passing through glass and plastic containers to cook food.
 While on the other hand, a convection oven cooks at a lower temperature that uses a heated air system and is used for browning, roasting and grilling foods in a short amount of time, and you won’t get this feature in a microwave.

-To know what makes a convection oven different from a microwave oven or vice-versa, have a look at these differences or you can check the kitchenguyd’s review of these appliances.
+To know what makes a convection oven different from a microwave oven or vice-versa, have a look at these differences.

 Generally, there are five basic types of microwave ovens: over the range, convection, built in, commercial and countertop microwaves.
 The type of microwave you want to have in your kitchen depends on your cooking space and needs.
 Since convection microwaves are a combination of a standard microwave and a convection oven, so they are somewhat different from the regular microwave.

 There are two basic types of convection ovens available i.e. third element convection ovens and European convection ovens.
 Both the appliances use convection fan so that hot air moves around the food, but the third element convection oven comes with an extra feature of the heating element near the fan so that it can blow preheated air.

 Convection ovens are nothing more than a traditional oven in which the heated air just move around with the help of a fan.
 Convection oven warms the food faster than a traditional one as it features moving air, and reduces the flow of cold air that would otherwise insulate the food.
 The convection oven quickly moves hot air around the food and also cook food quickly to that at a lower temperature.